Our Learning Teams

 Welcome to Rākau Nui.

-We are a team of 8 teachers and 5 teacher aides who work with our senior students (years 4-6), based in Rooms 10 to 13.
+We are a team of 3 teachers and 2 teacher aides who work with our senior students (years 5-6), based in Rooms 10, 11 and 12.

-Our curriculum is based on STEAM (Science, Technology, Engineering, Arts and Maths) allowing our tamariki to inquire into a wide range of topics such as local and international cultural events, sports, the arts, the environment and experience a range of technological challenges.
-In addition to our STEAM programme, we run maths and literacy programmes focused on the needs of individual students, daily P.E and fitness, mindfulness and kapa haka.
+Our curriculum is based on STEAM (Science, Technology, Engineering, Arts and Maths) allowing our tamariki to inquire into a wide range of topics covering local and international cultural events, sports, the arts, the environment, and experience a range of technological challenges.
+In addition to our STEAM programme, we run maths and literacy programmes focused on the needs of individual students, Kapa Haka and daily P.E & fitness.

-We also provide extra learning opportunities for our tamariki, such as peer mediation training, sewing, a range of language learning opportunities, including sign language, Samoan and Korean, digital learning, including digital citizenship and coding and a range of sporting events for students to participate in – such as athletics, cross country, swimming, basketball and football.
+We also provide extra learning opportunities for our tamariki, such as peer mediation training, digital learning, including digital citizenship and coding.
+There are a range of sporting events for students to participate in – such as athletics, cross country, swimming, basketball and football.

-As a Green-Gold Enviro School, our students also have multiple opportunities to learn about the environment, gardening and take action to drive and make changes for the future and that contribute to our community.
+As a Green-Gold Enviro School, our students have multiple opportunities to learn about the environment, help in the gardens and take action to make changes for the future and that contribute to our community.